int19h/jbomohi/dict/aigne/comments.md

 culture to which I have been exposed, these objects are explicitly excluded from these groups, which is less pretty and natural.

+## 2014-01-03T11:08:01Z — krtisfranks (comment 849, on definition 42482, in reply to 848)

+Re: Fun Insight

+krtisfranks wrote:
+> excluded from these groups, which is less pretty and natural.

+I do not mean "group" in the mathematical sense, although...